 It is important to note that there is growing evidence that IVF success rates are actually better when standard insemination techniques are used instead of ICSI in couples who don’t fit the above categories.

 ICSI can be used with fresh or frozen/thawed sperm.
-Our scientists will choose the best sperm from the sample, based on it being a normal shape, size and motility (moveme
+Our Embryologist will choose the best sperm from the sample, based on it being a normal shape, size and motility Movement

 The healthiest sperm cells tend to have a certain shape and size, particularly an oval head and a long tail which they use to push themselves along as they swim.
 Infertile men often make fewer such sperm so that sperm selection for ICSI is important.